Contemporary Townhouse Gut Reno in Atlantic Beach, NY

 Key Renovation Highlights:

-• Foundation and structural overhaul
+• Complete foundation restoration and structural overhaul

 • Expanded kitchen with custom cabinetry and contemporary design elements